nfdi4cat/voc4cat-tool/README.md

 This will fill the IRI-column for all rows with missig IRI entries.

 Manually filling the Children URI (in sheet "Concepts") and Members URI (in sheet "Collections") with URIs can be tedious.
 Alternatively, the additional columns "Children by Pref.
 Label" and "Members by Pref.
-Label" allow to specifiy the children or members by their preferred label.
+Label" allow to specify the children or members by their preferred label.
 Then the script can be used to fill the URI columns:

 `py vocexcel_4cat.py -r vocabulary.xlsx`